 The Pilbara bioregion is well-known for its distinctive and diverse subterranean fauna.
 Previous studies have documented a great diversity of invertebrates including insects, crustaceans, worms and arachnids (see Guzik et al. 2011; Humphreys 2006, 2008 and references therein).
 This fauna is of particular interest due to the large number of species with restricted distributions in habitats that are currently undergoing intensive mineral extraction processes.
-Due to the abundance of goethite-hematite channel iron deposits or CIDs (formerly known as the Robe pisolite), Bungaroo is one of the sites currently being mined (Ramanaidou et al. 2003) yet very little has been published about the fauna in this area.
+Due to the abundance of goethite-hematite channel iron deposits or CIDs (formerly known as the Robe pisolite), Bungaroo is one of the sites of interest for resource development and may be mined in future (Ramanaidou et al. 2003) yet very little has been published about the fauna in this area.
 However, one particularly noteworthy denizen of Bungaroo Creek is the blind cave eel Ophisternon candidum Mees, 1962 (Humphreys et al. 2013) which was originally collected from Cape Range and has 'vulnerable' status under federal (Environment Protection and Biodiversity Conservation Act 1999) and state (Wildlife Conservation Act 1950) threatened species legislation.